rovelnic/cms-saas-demo/README.md

 1. Import the `.episerverdata` file into your `CMS` environment.
 2. Create a new `Application` with the imported page "Home" as startpage.
-3. Add a hostname to the application with `localhost:3000` and locale set to `en`,
+3. Add a hostname to the application with `localhost:3000` and locale set to `en`.

 ### Getting started